griffio/griffio.github.io/_posts/2016-09-16-More-Kotlin-Sealed-Class-Hierarchies.md

 ---

 Here is a more elaborate version of *FizzBuzz* where type safety is provided with Sealed Classes for the conditions.
-An invoke operator "T() calls T.invoke()" is used a factory to create the actual subclass instance.
+Inside a companion object, an invoke operator on "T() calls T.invoke()" is used as a factory to create the actual subclass instance.

 <script src="https://gist.github.com/griffio/d84f39bce91898c5ee31df89e5b162e5.js"></script>